stellar/go/services/txsub/README.md

 Plug and play transaction submission micro-service.
 This will ultimately have two modes:

-1. Horizon proxy mode
+1. horizon proxy mode
-2. Stellar core mode
+2. stellar core mode

 ## Config

 By default this server uses a config file named `txsub.cfg` in the current working directory.
-This configuration file should be [TOML](https://github.com/toml-lang/toml) and the following fields are supported:
+This configuration file should be a [TOML](https://github.com/toml-lang/toml) file.
+The following fields are supported:

 * `port` - server listening port
 * `horizon_url` - url of the upstream horizon instance for reference and transaction submission
 * `network_passphrase` - specify which network to use
 * `mode` - specify which mode to use.
-Currently supports `horizon proxy` with plans to also support `stellar core`
+Currently supports *horizon proxy* with plans to also support *stellar core*

 ## Example `txsub.cfg`
 In this section you can find config examples for the two main ways of setting up a txsub service.